10 Things to Know About Teen Medicine Abuse

 Talk to Your Teens

-Make sure your teens know the truth: medicines can lead to addiction, serious health effects, and even death.
+Make sure your teens know the truth: medicine abuse can lead to substance abuse, serious health effects, and even death.

 Monitor Your Medicines